 “Yimnah Rosas was our trusted and very knowledge guide.
 After going into the narrow bustling lanes of the market, Yimnah led us on a culinary adventure of the greatest market we have ever seen.”

 “Yimnah is an amazing guide.
 She was super enthusiastic, knowledgeable, and caring!
 Highly recommend!”

 Born into a family of artists, Tonalli, a Mexico City native, has always had a strong passion for Mexican food, art and culture.
 At the age of 15, Tonalli began to travel all over the country, accompanied by her camera.
 Thanks to these early life experiences, she later went on to study Tourism, Gastronomy and Photography.
-Now, with over 10 years of tourism experience under her belt and having lived in various cities across the country, Tonalli has returned to her home-city to share what she loves most about it: its culture.
+Now, with over 10 years of tourism experience under her belt and having lived in various cities across the country, Tonalli has returned to one of her favorite places, Playa del Carmen, to share what she loves most about it: cultural diversity.
 And what better way to do so than through food!